HIS-MAJESTY-KING-DAVID/Testimonials/README.md

 - Uses Supabase free tier for database and storage
 - Deployable on free hosts like Netlify or Vercel
 - Admin validation page for approving testimonies
+- Only validated testimonies are visible on the Home page
+- Autoplay overlay (Play button) to cycle testimonies with media
+- Confetti + modal congratulations on submission
+- Branding: IFA logo in header, placeholder avatar for missing photos

 Setup
 - Create `.env` from `.env.example` and set `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`